EpsilonSolutions/netscaler-command-reference/docs/network/arp/arp.md

 <b>IPAddress</b>
 NetScaler owned IP address for which the NetScaler appliance sends Gratuitous Address Resolution Protocol (GARP) messages.

+<b>td</b>
+Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
+If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
+Minimum value: 0
+Maximum value: 4094

 <b>all</b>
 Send GARP messages for all NetScaler owned IP addresses on which the ARP option is enabled.
 In a secondary node of an high availability configuration, this option sends GARP messages for the node's NSIP address only.